PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 observation-only.
 Their newly retained final-attention and layout-recovery successors are unchanged.
 No child, context, pass order, cleanup timing, guard, summary, dependency, public API, or TensorFlow boundary changes.

+`run_quantized_prelu_cleanup()` exposes a fixed four-key dictionary covering its transpose/quantize bridge, transpose bridge, quantize fusion, and depthwise fusion passes.
+Its default direct lowerer call enables all four in priorities 10 through 40.
+The duplicate-fanout orchestration independently selects the same callback with a shared `ModelIRPassStateScope`.

+Strict characterization selects
+`_layout_pass_set_1_quantized_prelu_stats` for the sole direct call.
+It freezes the exact direct arguments, attention-gate/dequant-TransposeConv boundaries, nested invocation arguments, fixed result schema, and an unconsumed observation-only policy.
+The nested callback and its shared state scope remain owned by the existing orchestration.